 The primary aim of a POC is to test whether an idea can be realized as a marketable, profitable product.
 Is there a need or gap in the market?
 Who’s the potential customer base?
 Is it a worthwhile investment?
 Will it be ROI positive?
 The POC provides answers to these questions and validates the idea before anyone invests money, manpower, or time.

 Every investor wants to know that they are backing a winner.
 However, no serious investor will fund an “idea.”
 A POC provides proof that the concept is financially sound, and is vital to attracting interest and funding from investors, senior managers, and other decision-makers.

-When there’s just a 5% chance that a new product will succeed, and a 10% chance that a new startup will survive, the importance of the POC becomes crystal clear.
-There’s no end to the “good ideas” hitting store shelves every day, and most will certainly fail.
-The POC process is all about building a case and showing investors the idea’s true value.
+When there’s just a 5% chance that a new product will succeed and a 10% chance that a new startup will survive, the importance of the POC becomes crystal clear.
+“Good ideas” hit store shelves every day, and most will certainly fail.
+The POC process is about building a case and showing investors the idea’s true value.